 Description (Informative)

 Classes, attributes, and relationships of the GeoPose domain are specified in a (normative) GeoPose UML static class model - the GeoPose Logical Model.
 Standardization Targets are specified by encoding-neutral elements of the Logical Model.
 These Structural Data Units (SDUs) are elements (classes or attributes) in the Logical Model with the "Structural Data Unit - SDU" stereotype.
-SDUs may have additional Requirements limiting the range, multiplicity, representation or other constraining and testable characteristics.
+SDUs may have additional Requirements limiting the range, multiplicity, representation, or other constraining and testable characteristics.
 SDUs are used individually or in combination combined to express each of the Standardization Targets.

 SDUs provide Standardization Targets that are independent of serialization/encoding format.
 This allows multiple equivalent serializations to be defined.
 Each SDU that may be expressed as a concrete data object is associated with a corresponding element (class or attribute) in the logical model.

 Requirements are modular by Standardization Target.
 This results in some SDU requirements being repeated between Targets.
 One alternative could be to make all of the requirements on SDUs separately, and then have some language that requires conformance and implementation only for the Targets implemented.
 Within the document, the SDU requirements are in separate files, included when appropriate in the sections for each of the Targets.
-This insures that the texts will be identical, even if it is not transparently obvious in the standard.
+This insures that the texts will be identical, even if it is not transparently obvious in the Standard.
 The GeoPose Standard requires a specific method for the mapping of each data element from the logical model to SDUs.
 There are parallel requirements for encoding groups of SDUs in for each encoding.
 This occurs only once in GeoPose 1.0, with two different levels of JSON encoding strictness individually specified.

 The Basic and Advanced Standardization Targets differ in the level of options and flexibility in the Frame Specifications.
 The Composite Targets offer approaches to packaging Frame Transforms.
 The Targets are the data classes that are specified by the GeoPose Standard.
 There are eight Standardization Targets denoted by bold terms in the following categories: